 F3

-F3 is an open source that assesses the real capacity of USB sticks and other media.
+F3 is an open source command-line tool that assesses the real capacity of USB sticks and other media.
 An advantage over other tools is, that it does not need administrative rights to access the device.

 Features